tshimbi/exam/README.md

 # exam
 exam repository

-Makonga Emmanuel - IRFA - 2018
+#Makonga Emmanuel

-# please find in the depository a c++ function to compute the yield-to-maturity of a bond
+please find a c++ script function to compute the yield-to-maturity of a bond